Amey plc: Operations

 Amey is involved in consultancy in the civil engineering industry, with a wide range of design and asset management services offered.
 This includes structural design, civil infrastructure, transport systems and asset management services.

 During the 2010s, Amey partnered with Canadian defense electronics specialist CAE Inc. to form a joint venture company, AmeyVTOL, which specialises in the manufacture of unmanned aerial vehicles.
-The company's UAVs have bee developed for the purpose of performing aerial surveys and asset inspections at beyond visual line of sight ranges, limiting the need for such activities to be performed by hand, particularly in locations that are difficult to access or pose risks to individuals; use of these platforms has been promoted to the rail industry in particular.
+The company's UAVs have been developed for the purpose of performing aerial surveys and asset inspections at beyond visual line of sight ranges, limiting the need for such activities to be performed by hand, particularly in locations that are difficult to access or pose risks to individuals; use of these platforms has been promoted to the rail industry in particular.

 Rail

-Amey operates two tram concessions, and an infrastructure partnership with Transport for Wales.
+Amey operates two tram concessions through its KeolisAmey joint ventures with Keolis.
+KeolisAmey also operated a rail franchise in Wales from 2018 to 2021, and then continuing as an infrastructure partnership with Transport for Wales.